jstawarz/Final_Ski_Resort/README.md

 ### Results Summary

+With regard to the weather and visitor data, the statistical analysis revealed that higher average snow depth levels correlated to lower seasonal attendence at resorts, while higher average daily temperatures reflected higher visitor counts.
+The result of this analysis suggests that weather conditions at least have an impact on the amount of visitors that a resort receives.
+However, as the r-squared values note, these factors only account for about 30% of the variability in the visitor levels, so utilizing them to make predicitve analysis is premature.

+Instead, the team forged ahead with investigating how these weather elements played a role in a specific user's experience.
+When the review data was analyzed in conjuction with the weather data, it was found that the weather at the resort did not reveal a significant impact on a user's rating.
+To furhter investigate the factors that did then play a part in shaping a user's experience and rating, the Natural Language Processing machine learning model was developed.
+The results of the bag-of-words model revealed certain words that frequently appeared in ratings both positive and negative.
+Some of these words, ski, mountain, runs, lift, etc. can help us better understand what factors are important to a user's experience.

 ### Challenges

 Over the course of the project, the team expereinced three key challenges: access to data, implementation of the Natural Language Processing and time.